 Ras el hanout is a spice mix that can contain up to 100 different spices.
 The mix can vary according to the maker’s preference, which means that the flavor is also variable.
-Spices used in many ras el hanout bends include cardamom, cinnamon, and ginger along with other less common ingredients like lavender and rose petals.
+Spices used in many ras el hanout bends include cardamom, cinnamon, and ginger, along with other less common ingredients like lavender and rose petals.
 If you want to cook a dish that requires ras el hanout, you should ensure that you have the right spice blend on hand, but it may be difficult to find.
-It may also be difficult to source all the individual spices you need to get the right flavor profile.
-The result is that you may need to find a substitute.
-Below are some options for replacing the complex flavors that an expertly made ras el hanout can bring to a dish.
+Below are your best ras el hanout substitutes that will help you replace the complex flavors that an expertly made ras el hanout can bring to a dish.

 Your Best Bet: Your own blend

 Ras el hanout started out as a blend of a spice merchant’s best spices.
 These spices were combined to create a specific flavor profile.
 If you know the profile that you want, you may be able to create it with a few easy-to-find spices.
 You do not need 100 spices to make your own ras el hanout, but you do need a few.

 You can start with the core spices found in most ras el hanout blends which include cinnamon, coriander, and cumin.
 To that, you can add ginger, pepper flakes, and turmeric.
 Which spices you use will depend on what you are cooking.
 For instance, you may add cloves or anise seeds to help cut through the fattiness of pork or duck.

 –> Make Your Own: See this homemade ras el hanout recipe at PepperScale